 Patrick Parsons started work on a house in Northumberland in 2006, transforming this derelict cottage into a cutting edge contemporary home.
-On Wednesday 14th September 2011 the project will feature on Channel 4’s Grand Designs airing at 9pm.
+On Wednesday 14th September 2011 the project featured on Channel 4’s Grand Designs.

 The project involved three stages starting with the restoration of the Georgian cottage, then the reconstruction of the old watermill and finally the introduction of a modern steel and glass atrium.